Port

 Notes:

 Wear comfortable walking shoes.
-The approximate duration of the tour is calculated from Baoshan Cruise Terminal.
+Approximate tour duration is calculated from Baoshan Cruise Terminal.